 Shortly after graduating I began serving in a residential program with at-risk teenagers.
-After spending three years in in this social service position I felt called to serve in a position that provided greater opportunities for direct ministry with students.
-God lead me into college ministry and answered my prayers in ways I never imagined.
+After spending three years in this social service position I felt called to serve in a position that provided greater opportunities for direct ministry with students.
+God led me into college ministry and answered my prayers in ways I never imagined.
 I am now working with the CCO (Coalition for Christian Outreach) in a local church reaching out to college students at two colleges in Williamsport, PA.
 My career path has not been a straight line since college, but because of my education at Gordon College I was prepared for each step in the path to what is now my true calling.

 Andrew Breton '08

 Director of Middle School Ministries, Grace Chapel

 I am currently serving at Grace Chapel in Lexington, MA.
 I have the privilege of working with the awesome, awkward, and beautiful beings known as middle schoolers.
 The classes I took at Gordon taught me how to think critically about ministry.
 Most of my job is spent in leadership development, vision casting, managing tensions, and solving problems.
 These all require critical thinking and emotional intelligence skills.
 I found and sharpened those skills through my education at Gordon.
 My youth ministry professors were mentors to me as I explored and confirmed my call to ministry.
 I can't say enough about their expertise and encouragement over the years.